Nerq1337/Aurora-DoS/README.md

 ### Warning

-Do not use this module ta attack servers and services you don't own!
+Do not use this module to attack servers and services you don't own!
 It is only for testing purposes and not for unauthorized actions.